-We believe that a church is made up of committed members, led by elders.
-In addition, Deacons serve the church by coordinating ministries that help meet the needs of the church.
+Grace Harbor Church Cape Cod is an elder-led church.
+In addition, deacons serve the church by coordinating ministries that help meet the needs of the church.

 Philip Van Steenburgh

 Philip grew up in Albany, NY, and then Greenville, SC.
-After college, he moved to Washington, D.C. to work in a congressional office on Capitol Hill.
+After college, he moved to Washington, D.C. to work in congressional politics.
 During that time, he began attending Capitol Hill Baptist Church where he grew more and more excited about the Gospel, the church, and helping others know and understand God’s Word.
 After leaving politics, Philip began pursuing pastoral ministry by participating in a pastoral internship program and work on staff at that church.
 In 2010, he married his wife, Katherine, and moved to Louisville, KY where he earned a Masters degree from the Southern Baptist Theological Seminary.
-In January, 2014, 3 months after their first child was born, they moved to Dubai in the United Arab Emirates, where Philip took an Associate Pastor position for the Redeemer Church of Dubai.
-Their second child was born in Dubai in 2016.
-After spending nearly 3 years in the Middle East, Philip and his family are thankful to have a home in Cape Cod, and a church family at Grace Harbor Church.
+They then moved to Dubai in the United Arab Emirates, where Philip took an Associate Pastor position for the Redeemer Church of Dubai.
+In 2017, they moved to Cape Cod to be part of this church.
+Philip and Katherine have three children, and are thankful for their church family at Grace Harbor Church.

 The office of deacon is described in 1 Tim.
 3:8-13 (cf. Acts 6:1-7).
 Deacons are men and women who are giving of themselves in service to the church, who possess gifts of ministry, and who are called to further service and care for the church’s members.